jbisanz/AmpliconSeq/wetlab_protocols/1_DNAExtraction.md

 - [ ] Transfer 200 µL supernatant to 2 mL deep-well plate (BindingPlate).
 <br>*Note: optional stoping point before carrying on to automated cleanup
 - [ ] Step up OT-2 according to **Figure 1**.
+- [ ] Download ot2_scripts/1_ZymoMagWash.py and load into opentrons app.
+If not extracting entire plate, adjust line 18 (wells_to_extract= ....).
+- [ ] Calibrate all deck positions
+- [ ] Run protocol. **Expected Run Time = XXXXXXXXXXXXX min**
+- [ ] Take gDNA forward for primary PCR

+## QC
+Spot check samples and negative controls using Nanodrop and/or Qubit.
+Successful (high biomass) samples should be >5ng/µL with a 260/280>1.6 and 260/230>1.4.
+If the 260/230 is <1.4, Nanodrop quantification is not accurate and Qubit should be used instead. **Yield is not an indicator of evenness of extraction.**

 ![Fig1](../images/zymolayout.png?)